klystrn/TheTeaShop/README.md

 3. 12/01/2023
     - Add the relevant pages and commit to main, ensure the filepaths are clear throughout all files __Jerel__

+4. 14/01/2023
+    - Fixed the responsive for the text on the News & Promotions section  __Jerel__

 ## Design ##
 ### Colour Scheme ###
 - Orange Dark (#E68D19)